 She is an experienced senior business executive with general management, talent, and diversity background.
 Close to 35 years of experience in Consumer Goods Industry where 25 years was with PepsiCo in four different locations namely Istanbul, Hong Kong, Dubai, and New York.
 She was the Asia Pacific President of PepsiCo following president and general management roles in Southeast Europe, East Mediterranean /Middle East, and Turkey.
 She has been in Chief HR Officer and Chief Diversity Officer roles in her career.

 Beba co-founded the Beba Innovation and Entrepreneurship Foundation and serves on the boards of Bakkavor Group plc., International Youth Foundation and Purchase College Foundation.
-She is an Advisory Board member of Mercy College Business School and in the role of Board of Overseers for Columbia University School of Professional Studies.
+She is an Advisory Board member of Mercy University Business School and in the role of Board of Overseers for Columbia University School of Professional Studies.

 She co-authored a book called “Leaders with Purpose” in Turkish (Deger Yaratan Liderler) with Arzu Cekirge Paksoy.

 She is a native of Turkey and earned her MBA and Bachelor of Science in Industrial Engineering from Bogaziçi University in Istanbul.
 She lives in Greenwich, Connecticut with her family.

 School of Education

 Dr. Paul Broadie II began serving as Santa Fe College’s fifth president on February 1, 2020.
 In his inaugural address he pledged the following pillars would guide his leadership and path forward: student success, individual and institutional growth, innovation, partnerships, and evolution.